Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 * Additional options that could further enhance the privacy and usability of the service

-For DNS Privacy services to be considered minimally compliant with best practices they should implement all the threat mitigations described here.
+This document does not specify policy only best practice, however for DNS Privacy services to be considered compliant with these best practice guidelines they SHOULD implement (where appropriate) all:

+* Threat mitigations to be minimally compliant
+* Optimisations to be moderately compliant
+* Additional options to be maximally compliant

 TODO: Some of the threats listed in the following sections are taken directly from Section 5 of RFC6973, some are just standalone descriptions, we need to go